Total Knee Replacement

 Total knee replacement surgery involves the removal of the diseased parts of the bones in the knee.
 The surfaces are replaced with man-made materials.
 Typically, the surfaces of the bones are shaved down to remove the worn cartilage.
 Next, the bones are fitted with knee replacement implants which are cemented in place.
 Then, a bearing surface made out of special, medical-grade polymer is inserted to act as the joint surface.
 This procedure removes the worn-out bone edges and replaces them with smooth materials.
 It also can correct the alignment of the knee.

-Knee replacement is done in a hospital.
+Knee replacement is done in a hospital or surgical center.
 The surgery takes anywhere from one to three hours to perform, depending on the complexity of the operation.
 General or spinal anesthesia is used for the surgery.

-Most people stay in the hospital for 3 or 4 days after surgery.
+Many people can go home the same day of surgery.
+Others require 1-3 days in the hospital.
 Everyone receives antibiotics to protect against infection.
 Everyone receives medicine to protect against blood clots.
 Pain medication is given to assist wtih pain control.

-In the hospital, physical therapy begins and the knee is also placed in a bending machine to assist with motion.
+In the hospital, physical therapy begins.
 Most patients use a walker or crutches for the first few weeks after surgery until they are strong enough to walk without gait aids.
+Normal activities can gradually resume, but extreme activities or high impact activites are not recommended.

 When should I consider knee replacement?